bloomberg/bde-tools/doc/bde_repo.rst

 that they do not contain BDE components.
 Therefore, they do not need ``mem`` files.
 (Having an empty ``mem`` file is also permitted.)

-The test drivers for these packages are located in the ``test`` sub-directory.
+The test drivers for these packages are located in a ``test`` sub-directory.
 These tests are run only one time unlike BDE-style test drivers, which get run repeatedly with incrementing case numbers as arguments.